 CANARIE continues to work with a number of government and private sector partners to discuss how to best take advantage of recent private sector investments in cloud technologies (data centres) in Canada.
-Cloud technologies provide users with significant scale and agility benefits, as users may increase or decrease their use of these resources based on their needs at any given point in time, without having to make significant capital investments in equipment.
+Cloud technologies provide users with significant scale and agility benefits as users it allows them to increase or decrease their use of these resources based on their needs at any given point in time, without having to make significant capital investments in equipment.